MaxBittker/audio-visualization-shader-boilerplate/README.md

 # webcam-shader-boilerplate

-This is an opinionated starter repo for writing fragment shader code that interacts with webcam input in the browser!
+This is an opinionated starter repo for writing fragment shader code that interacts with microphone input in the browser, to visualize audio!

 `npm run start` to start the devserver.